cs0320/class-livecode/F23/reactNYT/README.md

 See [README.tests.md](./README.tests.md).
 The tests that I wrote for this example are all in [tests/app.spec.ts](./tests/app.spec.ts).

+You may need to run `npx playwright install` if you haven't yet.
+This downloads browser information, etc.

 ## Notes on React

 ### Typing props